top of page

 Joshua Moon-Johnson (he/him), Managing Partner

-Joshua previously served as the Assistant Dean/Director of the Multicultural Student Center at UW-Madison and as the Director of the LGBT Center at the University of California.
-Santa Barbara.
-Joshua received a doctorate in higher education and LGBT studies from Northern Illinois University, and a master's degree in student affairs from Binghamton University.
-Joshua also has a master’s degree in Marketing Analysis from the University of Alabama and a bachelor’s in business from the University of South Alabama.
+Joshua received a doctorate in higher education and a certificate in LGBT studies from Northern Illinois University, and a master’s degree in social sciences, student affairs, and diversity from Binghamton University, State University of New York.
+Joshua also has a master’s degree in marketing from The University of Alabama as well as a bachelor’s in business from the University of South Alabama.

 nick daily.webp